-The Scientific Research Society Sigma Xi actively promotes the promise of science and technology.
-Founded in 1886 at Cornell University, the society's goals are to foster interaction among science, technology and society; to encourage appreciation and support of original work in science and technology; and to honor scientific research accomplishments.
+Sigma Xi, the Scientific Research Society, actively promotes the promise of science and technology.
+Founded in 1886 at Cornell University, the society fosters interaction among science, technology and society; encourages appreciation and support of original work in science and technology; and honors scientific research accomplishments.

 Membership is drawn from the following disciplines:

 Membership in Sigma Xi is by invitation.
 The most promising young scientists and students with demonstrated research potential are invited to join as associate members.
 Full membership is conferred upon individuals who have demonstrated noteworthy achievements in research.

 Undergraduates who have completed research projects are nominated for associate membership by their major departments.
 The board of directors of the Fordham University chapter of Sigma Xi reviews the applications and invites qualified students to join the society.
 The initiation ceremony is held in May.